 You are currently viewing What are the New 7 Wonders of the World?

 To be clear, the “New 7 Wonders of the World” were chosen by a popularity poll launched by a random foundation.
-It’s just the list of wonders that happens to have been the most publicized, but there are other lists.
-It’s not something objective or agreed-upon, unlike the actual 7 Wonders of the Ancient World are.
+It’s just the list of wonders that happens to have been the most publicized, but other lists exist.
+It’s not something objective or agreed upon, unlike the actual 7 Wonders of the Ancient World.

 Here are the New 7 Wonders of the World.